erichosick/erichosick.github.com/_posts/2014-09-24-design-mechanisms-and-policies.md

 All programs and applications are implemented using policies.

-So, we ask ourselves the question:
+We ask ourselves the question:

 > Can we, efficiently, implement our policy (program) using available mechanisms?

-If the answer is yes, then don't create any new mechanisms.

-If the answer is no, it is because:
+Create a mechanism when:

 * the policy can't be defined because the mechanisms required don't exist.
 * the existing mechanisms aren't efficient enough for the problem domain (the software framework is lacking).
 * there are common policies that would look better if we created a single mechanism out of the policy.
-  * In the examples, we access a property of a DOM element quite often using two mechanisms.
+  * In the examples, accessing a property of a DOM element requires two mechanisms.
+We could make that one.

 A, lofty, goal is to provide all mechanisms necessary to create any policy within a single programming-language-framework.